If you’re facing a disciplinary hearing, you need a lawyer for social service workers.

 We have substantial experience with preparing responses to the Complaints Committee.
 We regularly have cases dismissed at this stage.
 We can ensure that your response is provided in a favourable and effective manner within the deadlines set by the College.
 We can also ensure that all relevant material is put before the Complaints Committee including witness statements, medical evidence and raise any relevant legal issues.

-A notice of hearing indicates that your matter has been referred to the Discipline Committee.
+A notice of hearing indicates that your matter has been referred to the Discipline Committee for professional misconduct, incompetence, or another relevant allegation.
 It means that the College of Social Workers and Social Service Workers is going to hold a public trial of the allegations against you.
 The Discipline Committee’s outcome is always public and will be published on your College of Social Workers and Social Service Workers profile regardless of your status with the College.
 The Committee can also order:

 - Public reprimands;

 - Suspensions of the Member’s license for up to 24 months;

 - Revoke a Member’s certificate; and